fleshguard/hyprfiles/README.md

 ##

 > [!NOTE]
-> These are my personal dots—theyre not wrote for systemd, so you might have to edit some configs or scripts
+> These are my personal dots—theyre not perfect, so you might have to edit some configs or scripts
 >
 > But everything else you need should be below or in 'System Information'